Inland Empire (film): Financing and distribution

 Lynch financed much of the production from his own resources, with longtime artistic collaborator and ex-wife Mary Sweeney producing.
 The film was also partially financed by the French production company StudioCanal, which had provided funding for three previous Lynch films.
 StudioCanal wanted to enter the film in the 2006 Cannes Film Festival.
-Instead, it premiered at Italy's Venice Film Festival on 6 September 2006, where David Lynch also received the Golden Lion lifetime achievement award for his "contributions to the art of cinema".
+Instead, it premiered at Italy's Venice Film Festival on 6 September 2006, where David Lynch also received the Golden Lion for Lifetime Achievement award for his "contributions to the art of cinema".
 The film premiered in the United States on 8 October 2006 at the New York Film Festival.
 The film received a limited release in the US beginning on 15 December 2006; distribution was handled by the specialist company 518 Media.

 Lynch hoped to distribute the film independently, saying that with the entire industry changing, he thought he would attempt a new form of distribution as well.
 He acquired the rights to the DVD and worked out a deal with StudioCanal in an arrangement that allowed him to distribute the film himself, through both digital and traditional means.
 A North American DVD release occurred on 14 August 2007.
-Among other special features, the DVD included a 75-minute featurette, "More Things That Happened", which compiled footage elaborating on Sue's marriage to Smithy, her unpleasant life story, the Phantom's influence on women, and the lives of the prostitutes on Hollywood Boulevard.
-15 years after the North American DVD release, The Criterion Collection announced a 2 disc Blu-ray that was scheduled to release on 21 March 2022.
+Among other special features, the DVD included a 75-minute featurette, More Things That Happened, which compiled footage elaborating on Sue's marriage to Smithy, her unpleasant life story, the Phantom's influence on women, and the lives of the prostitutes on Hollywood Boulevard.
+15 years after the North American DVD release, The Criterion Collection released a two-disc Blu-ray on 21 March 2023.